uboslinux/ubos-website/content/docs/users/faq-howto-troubleshooting/error-unrecognized-archive-format.md

 ---
-title: Updating UBOS fails with lots of error messages containing ``Unrecognized archive format``
+title: 'Updating UBOS fails with lots of error messages containing "Unrecognized archive format"'
 ---

 You probably haven't updated your {{% gl Device %}} for a long time.
 In the meantime, we have